Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 Which is best for research?

-QuickPed for kinship, DrawPed for programmatic PED-format work, PedigreeTool for Phenopackets, and Evagene if you need a REST API and MCP server in your research pipeline.
+QuickPed for kinship, DrawPed for programmatic PED-format work, PedigreeTool for Phenopackets, and Evagene for REST API + MCP server pipelines, Phenopackets v2 export, and twenty risk-model algorithms in one tool.

 TrakGene or Evagene for hospitals?